-According to the National Sleep Foundation, there are more than 18 million adults in the U.S. currently living with obstructive sleep apnea.
+According to the American Sleep Association, there are more than 25 million adults in the U.S. currently living with obstructive sleep apnea.
 The condition is one that impacts people of all ages and genders.

 Many of the people who have this condition use continuous positive airway pressure devices, or CPAPs, to help them maintain a steady stream of air coming into their bodies while they sleep.
 In fact, CPAP devices are among the most commonly prescribed for this condition.

 Some people who use CPAP machines complain of dry eyes.
 It’s a common complaint among CPAP users.
 The better you understand the possible reasons, causes and solutions, the better you will be able to protect your eyes and find relief from the unpleasant symptoms of dry eyes.

 Dry eyes are a sign that your tears aren’t providing sufficient lubrication for your eyes.
 Below are some of the symptoms of dry eyes.

 - Scratchy sensation in your eyes

 - The feeling that you have something in your eyes